State of Katanga: Later developments

-The dismal failure of the UNF could also be attributed to inferior equipment.
-While the Gendarmes were armed with automatic rifles, heavy machine guns, mortars, and Greyhound armored cars, the vast majority of UN troopers used antiquated rifles and civilian vehicles plated with only makeshift protection.
+The dismal failure of the ONUC could also be attributed to inferior equipment.
+While the Gendarmes were armed with automatic rifles, heavy machine guns, mortars, and Greyhound armored cars, the vast majority of ONUC troopers used antiquated rifles and civilian vehicles plated with only makeshift protection.
 During the fighting, the Katangese authorities offered a conditional ceasefire, which was immediately rejected by the ONUC.
-Eventually, it became clear that any objective to depose Moise Tshombe had failed.
+Eventually, it became clear that any objective to depose Tshombe had failed.
 The British, Belgian, and French governments became especially critical of 'peacekeeping operations' in Congo which would involve such interference in domestic affairs.
 They called for an immediate ceasefire.
 The Soviet Union, on the other hand, protested that more force should have been used to subdue Katanga and initiate an immediate reunification with the Mobutu government.

-In the course of the limited peace negotiations which ensued, UN Secretary-General Dag Hammarskjöld and 15 others were killed in a plane crash near Ndola, Northern Rhodesia (now Zambia), under questionable circumstances.
+In the course of the limited peace negotiations which ensued, Hammarskjöld and 15 others were killed in a plane crash near Ndola, Northern Rhodesia (now Zambia), under questionable circumstances.
 There is some evidence that suggests the plane was shot down.
 Hammarskjöld's death set off a succession crisis at the United Nations, as there was no line of succession and the Security Council had to vote on a successor.

-Under UN pressure (military attacks), Tshombe later agreed to a three-stage plan from the new acting Secretary General, U Thant, which would have reunited Katanga with Congo.
+Under pressure from the ONUC, Tshombe later agreed to a three-stage plan from the new acting Secretary General, U Thant, which would have reunited Katanga with Congo.
 However, this remained an agreement on paper only.
 The Katangese government insisted that should the plan in full be honored by Leopoldville, Tshombe be entitled to aid in drafting a new Congolese constitution and elect his own representatives to Parliament.
 However, both sides began to express reservations about the terms less than a week later.
 The president wished that his agreement should be ratified by his national assembly before it could be considered binding; this misunderstanding quickly led to a collapse in relations with Congolese government of Prime Minister Cyrille Adoula.
-The frustrated United Nations went on to adopt a new plan, one that called for the adoption of a federal constitution in Congo within thirty days, an end to the illegal Katangese rebellion, the unification of currency, and the sharing of mining revenues on a fifty–fifty split between Katanga and the central government.
+The UN went on to adopt a new plan, one that called for the adoption of a federal constitution in Congo within thirty days, an end to the illegal Katangese rebellion, the unification of currency, and the sharing of mining revenues on a fifty–fifty split between Katanga and the central government.
 U Thant, who was the chief architect of this proposal, also demanded that Tshombe unconditionally release all of his political prisoners.
 Belgium and the United States, hoping that the latter would have a positive role in reforming a unified Congo, endorsed the plan.
-While Cyrille Adoula immediately accepted this compromise, Moise Tshombe stipulated conditions.
+While Cyrille Adoula immediately accepted this compromise, Tshombe stipulated conditions.
 A series of discussions hosted by the UN followed although it failed to yield tangible results.
 Thant, who had become increasingly incensed by what he regarded as the Katangese state stalling for time, imposed economic sanctions.
 This, however, only succeeded in destroying the last hopes the Secretary-General had for a peaceful integration.
-On December 19, an exasperated Tshombe withdrew from ongoing negotiations in protest.
+On 19 December, an exasperated Tshombe withdrew from ongoing negotiations in protest.